-4.11.3 Meetings will also be arranged with Executive Management, Heads of Divisions and the Bank’s external auditors.
+4.11.3 Meetings will also be arranged with Executive Management, Heads of Divisions and the Bank’s auditors.
 This will foster a better understanding of the business environment and markets in which the Bank operates.

 4.11.4 The induction program will also include meetings with the Chairman and, if necessary, legal counsel or compliance officer to review the Board’s role and duties, particularly covering legal and regulatory requirements.